 It’s the one vice you thought you could enjoy without harmful side effects.
 But now your morning brew has officially been added to the list of habits that are detrimental to the health of your smile.

 Coffee is one of the most popular beverages in the world, according to a study by the National Coffee Association.
 More than 50 percent of Americans drink a cup daily.
 Other foods and drinks such as fruits, wine, chocolate and soft drinks, can all cause discoloration of tooth enamel.
 Enjoying a hot cup of coffee, however, goes one step further, as extreme temperature changes in your mouth can cause teeth to expand and contract.
 This phenomenon can allow stains to penetrate deep into the micro-cracks of your tooth enamel.
+With all this being said, even if you consider a coffee subscription service to keep up with your coffee fix, as long as you are not overdoing it and having it within moderation, everything should be fine.

 Additionally, caffeine is a diuretic, which means it causes the body to lose water.
 So when you enjoy coffee or any kind of caffeinated beverage, it slows the production of saliva and causes dry mouth, which can potentially lead to bad breath and even tooth decay.